gokulkrishh/how-it-works/src/pages/javascript/eventEmitter/index.md

 **Pseudo code**:

-- If the event name is present, then do a filter != 'callback' on the event name to remove the same.
+- If the event name is present, then remove the callback for that event name.

 ```js
 function EventEmitter() {